Public Sector Bids

 Building in an annual review process protects future bids and ensures your published document remains accurate and audit-ready.

 At CarbonSync, our process is designed specifically for UK businesses bidding on public sector and NHS contracts.
-You provide standard exports from your accounting software - we handle the calculation, formatting, and compliance review.
+You provide your business data - we handle the calculation, formatting, and compliance review.

 Fixed fee of £2,950.
 Delivered within 10 working days.
 Ongoing support included throughout your first year, with your annual refresh available at renewal.
 Book a discovery call to discuss your requirements or view our Carbon Reduction Plan service for full details.